August 17, 2015

 The best way to fight resistance is to be adherent to your drug regimen.

-If you decide the time is right to start treatment, it is important to have a good attitude.
+When considering starting treatment, it is important to have a good attitude.
 It can be helpful to believe that:

 It may also help to get in touch with the reason you are starting treatment -- to keep yourself in good health, whether for your own sake or for the good of your family.
+Think about it this way: when you have a cold and need antibiotics, your provider does not wait until you have pneumonia before giving you the antibiotics.
+The same is true for being infected with HIV.
+You need not wait until your immune system is damaged before taking HIV drugs.
+Newer HIV drugs are much better tolerated and have fewer side effects.